wmorgan/dcos-docs/1.8/administration/virtual-networks/ip-per-container.md

           prefix: 24
 ```

 In the above example, we have defined two virtual networks.
 The virtual network `dcos` retains the default virtual network, and we have added another virtual network called `dcos-1` with subnet range `192.168.0.0/16`.
 When you create a network, you must give it a name and a subnet.
 That name is used to launch Marathon tasks and other Mesos framework tasks using this specific virtual network.
 Due to restrictions on the size of Linux device names, the virtual network name must be less than thirteen characters.
-Consult the [limitations](/docs/1.8/administration/virtual-networks/) section of the main Overlay Networks page to learn more.
+Consult the [limitations](/docs/1.8/administration/virtual-networks/) section of the main Virtual Networks page to learn more.

-# Retrieving virtual network state
+# Retrieving Virtual Network State

 After DC/OS installation is complete, you can query the virtual network configuration using the `https://leader.mesos/overlay-master/state` endpoint from within the cluster.
 The `network` key at the bottom lists the current virtual configuration and the `agents` key is a list showing how virtual networks are split across the Mesos agents.
 The following shows the network state when there is a single virtual network in the cluster named `dcos`.